TymeFly/eel/README.md

 Function calls can be nested.
 For example, the following expression will truncate last week's local date to the start of the day:

-    Last week is was $date.truncate( date.local( "-7d" ), "d" )
+    Last week was $date.truncate( date.local( "-7d" ), "d" )

 It is worth noting that because the nested function is already part of the function interpolation, it is not prefixed with a `$`.

 If the requirement is to display the date without any time fields then use:

-    Last week is was $format.local( "yyyy-MM-dd", "-7d" )
+    Last week was $format.local( "yyyy-MM-dd", "-7d" )

 ### Counters